Sanjay Tandon

 Sanjay Tandon (born 10 September 1963) is an Indian politician in the Bhartiya Janata Party.
-He was the BJP candidate in the 2024 Indian general election in Chandigarh.

 His father Balramji Das Tandon was the former Governor of Chhattisgarh and prominent BJP leader in Punjab.
 His father-in-law was Justice Madan Mohan Punchhi who retired as Chief Justice of India in 1998.
 He has authored his father's biography titled "Balramji Dass Tandon: Ek Prerak Charitra".
 He is also the author of an inspirational story book series called "Sunrays" which is foreworded by many major BJP leaders, including Narendra Modi.

 Education

-Tandon completed his high school education from DAV Public School, Sector 8 in Chandigarh.
-Following which, Tandon did his B.Com (with Hons. in Accountancy) from Post Graduate Government College - 11, Chandigarh (then known as Government College for Men), Chandigarh; affiliated to Panjab University, Chandigarh.
+Tandon completed his high school education from DAV Senior Secondary School, Sector 8 in Chandigarh.
+Following which, Tandon did his B.Com. (with Hons. in Accountancy) from Post Graduate Government College - 11, Chandigarh (then known as Government College for Men), Chandigarh; affiliated to Panjab University, Chandigarh.
 He became a Chartered Accountant in 1986 and Cost Accountant in 1988.

 Positions

 He is currently a member of the following organizations.